 Q&A (Auto-generated by AI)

-What are the implications of the Hess deal?
+What are the implications of asset competition?